locessentials/eng401-business-english-us/unit5/week15/emerging-business-trends-zine-assignment.md

 - Confirm your contribution makes the statement you intended

 **File naming:**
-`LastName_zine-contribution.docx` (or appropriate file extension)
+`LastNames_zine-contribution.docx` (or appropriate file extension)

 **Submission:**
-Please upload all assets associated with your contribution (MS Word document, images) to our `Emerging Trends Zine` channel on Teams, along with any comments you'd like to share with the editors about how your work should be presented in our zine.
+Please upload all assets associated with your contribution (MS Word document, images) to our `Emerging Trends Zine` discussion forum, along with any comments you'd like to share with the editors about how your work should be presented in our zine.

-There's also a Teams assignment where you will receive your grade.
-You don't need to upload anything to this assignment.

 ---